 The Paraeducator to Teacher Scholarship Program (PETTS) provides resources for qualified paraeducators to become licensed educators.
 Scholarships are for up to \$5,000 per year for tuition costs toward an associate's or bachelor's degree program to become a licensed teacher.
-To be eligible, paraeducators must be employed for a minimum of 10 hours per week by a public school LEA at the time of application for the PETTS program.
+To be eligible, paraeducators must be employed for a minimum of 10 hours per week by a public school LEA at the time of application for the PETTS program and have fewer than 60 college creditst.
 This program is funded at \$24,500 ongoing.
 Priority is given to individuals seeking a special education teaching license.

 There is a PETTS scholarship committee consisting of one member or designee from the Utah State Board of Education, one representative from the Board of Regents, one representative from the Utah Education Association, and two additional representatives designated by the State Board of Education.
 This committee reviews the applications received from LEAs and determines scholarship recipients.
-From 2009 through 2020, 132 paraeducators worked toward educator licensure under this program.
+From 2009 through 2021 150 paraeducators worked toward educator licensure under this program.